Rio de Janeiro: Ports

-The Port of Rio de Janeiro is Brazil's tenth busiest publically-owned port in terms of cargo volume, and it is the main port for cruise vessels.
+The Port of Rio de Janeiro is Brazil's tenth busiest publicly-owned port in terms of cargo volume, and it is the main port for cruise vessels.
 Located in the Zona Central and on the west coast of Guanabara Bay, it primarily serves the Southeastern states of Rio de Janeiro, São Paulo, Minas Gerais, and Espírito Santo.
-The port is managed overall by the Companhia Docas do Rio de Janeiro, though some parts of it are operated by private companies.
+The port is managed overall by the Companhia Docas do Rio de Janeiro, though private companies operate some parts of it.
 The Port of Rio de Janeiro stretches from Mauá Pier in the east to Caju Wharf in the north and includes three wharves with a total length of 6740 m.
 Gamboa Wharf is 3042 m long and includes 20 berths and 19 warehouses; this wharf is shallower than the others and therefore typically handles wheat on Handysize and Handymax ships.
 Since Gamboa Wharf includes the cruise ship terminal at Mauá Pier, this also prevents the largest cruise ships from docking in the port.
 São Cristóvão Wharf is 1259 m long and has 12 berths and two warehouses; the eastern end of this wharf is also shallow enough to restrict shipping operations.
 Caju Wharf is 2439 m long and includes 6 berths, 7 warehouses and 24 storage tanks, with 5000 m3 of storage tank space reserved for sodium hydroxide and the remaining 12000 m3 reserved for petroleum products.
 There is also a group of storage tanks just outside the port with a total capacity of 22,000 tonnes and pipelines that connect them to São Cristóvão Wharf.
 The berths at Caju Wharf are large enough for ships of up to 349 m length overall.